salesforce/refocus/docs/docs/01-quickstart.md

   "valueType": "NUMERIC"
 }
 ```
-The ```timeout``` field refers to the acceptable lapse in time between an update.
-It's customizable to various units of time.
-For instance, 2s sets the timeout to 2 second.
-Likewise, 5m refers to 5 minutes, and 1d refers to 1 day.
-If an aspect doesn't receive sample data within this timeout period, it will be marked as a timeout.
+The `timeout` field refers to the acceptable lapse in time between an update.
+You can customize it for various units of time.
+For instance, `2s` sets the timeout to 2 seconds.
+Likewise, `5m` refers to 5 minutes, and `1d` refers to 1 day.
+A sample is assigned a timeout status if no new data is received within this time period.

-Another interesting attribute to note is ```tags```.
+Another interesting attribute to note is `tags`.
 Tags are useful because they can help categorize your aspects.
-In this case, we've included the tag ```economic``` for our GDP aspect.
+In this case, we’ve included the tag “economic” for our GDP aspect.

-Nice job!
-We've set up our subject hierarchy and the aspects we will be monitoring.
+*Nice job!
+We've set up the subject hierarchy and monitored aspects.*

-### Step 3: Use the API to send some samples.
+### Step 3: Use the API to send a sample.

-> A sample is a value for an aspect on a subject at a particular point of time.
+A sample is the value of an aspect for a particular subject at a specified point in time.

-Lets send some data to our aspects.
-We can push data to our aspects individually or through a bulk upsert.
-Since we have multiple values that we want to upload, it's far more convenient to use the bulk upsert API endpoint.
+Let’s send some data to our aspects.
+We can push data to aspects individually or through a bulk upsert.
+Because we have multiple values to upload, it’s more convenient and less resource-intensive (therefore better for overall system health and performance) to use the bulk upsert API endpoint.

-Following up on the dot notation when referring to parents and its children, we use a pipe when referring to a particular aspect.
-For instance, if we wanted to upload a data sample for California's GDP, our path would be ```USA.California|gdp```.
-Also note that the path is the **absolute path**, "USA.California", not just "California."
+Following up on the dot notation when referring to root and child subjects, we use a pipe when referring to a particular aspect.
+For instance, to upload a data sample for California’s GDP, the path is `USA.California|gdp`.
+The path is the absolute path, `USA.California`, not just `California`.

-With this in mind, lets do a bulk upsert and upload all of our data samples in one POST request.
+Let's do a bulk upsert, and upload all our data samples in one POST request.

-POST to ```v1/samples/upsert/bulk``` using the following body:
+POST to `v1/samples/upsert/bulk` using the following body:

 ```json
 [
   {